nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     7. Test case: `promote 0 2024-20-12`<br>
       Expected: Invalid date format.
 No potential hire promoted.
 Error details shown in the status message.

-    8. Other incorrect demote commands to try: `promote x 2024-12-20`, `promote 1 2` (where x is larger than the list size)<br>
+       8. Other incorrect demote commands to try: `promote x 2024-12-20`, `promote 1 2`, `promote a b`  (where x is larger than the list size)<br>
           Expected: Similar to previous points.
 If the syntax is incorrect, the command is not recognised.
 Otherwise, the command is recognised but the action is invalid and a specific status message is shown.

 2. Promoting a person while no potential hires are being shown (due to having 0 entries or only employee entries)